 Experience the American Adventure at Epcot

 Epcot presents the American Adventure show, a memorable 30-minute journey through the history of America.
-This program, packed with innovative audio-animatronics, visual effects, and patriotic songs, is stunning any time of year, but Thanksgiving is the ideal time to be reminded of the country's humble beginnings—don't miss the pilgrim vignette at the beginning of the presentation.
+This program, packed with innovative audio-animatronics, visual effects, and patriotic songs, is stunning any time of year, but Thanksgiving is the ideal time to be reminded of the country's humble beginnings—be on the lookout for the pilgrim vignette at the beginning of the presentation.
 The American Adventure theater seats 1,035 guests and everyone gets a great view of the show from any seat.

 Feast on Thanksgiving Dinner